jalengentry/osticket-prereqs/README.md

 </p>
 <p>

-***NOTE*** Make sure all Common HTTP Features are checked.
+Make sure all Common HTTP Features are checked.

- To make sure the IIS is installed / enabled go to a browser of your choice and search for 127.0.0.1 It should look something like this.
+ To make sure the IIS is installed/enabled go to a browser of your choice and search for 127.0.0.1 It should look something like this.

 <p>